skytap/well-architected-framework/resiliency/solutions/IMBiLPARMigrationWithPowerVC.md

 ### Key Takeaways<a name="takeaways"></a>

-This guide describes how to use PowerVC to export a Power LPAR for import into Skytap.
+This guide describes how to use PowerVC to export a Power LPAR for import into {{site.Brand}}.
 To learn more about PowerVC, see the **Additional resources** section.

 ## Overview of using PowerVC for export<a name="overview-of-using-powervc-for-export"></a>
 **High-level process description<a name="High-level_process_description"></a>**